It's the school holidays again, so you know what that means ... there's more time to spend playing your instrument!

 In the video above, our Sales Manager and violinist Myles, shows you how to put on your shoulder rest using a 'ratchet' style method of attaching one foot, and then sliding the other foot onto the instrument.
 Learn more here.

-We hope the above videos help you keep practicing from home and enjoying your instrument during the holiday period.
+We hope the above videos help you keep practicing at home and enjoying your instrument during the holiday period.

-As always, if you have any questions or would like further advice, don't hesitate to drop into our showroom or give us a call on 03 8802 7905 before Wednesday 23 December.
+As always, if you have any questions or would like further advice, don't hesitate to drop into our showroom or give us a call on 03 8802 7905.